Research

 Working Paper

-Abstract: This paper examines how wholesaler participation affects cartel outcomes and rent sharing.
-I extend a capacity-constrained cartel model to allow upstream wholesalers to join a downstream retail cartel, discriminate in wholesale prices, and bargain over the division of monopoly profits.
-Vertical collusion becomes fully inclusive and implements the monopoly price, while the negotiated wholesale prices map one-to-one into retailer-specific bargaining weights, which I recover from the data.
-I test the model using a novel station-level panel from the Brazilian gasoline market that combines weekly retail and wholesale prices, market-structure information, and eight adjudicated cartel cases (four horizontal, four vertical).
-A two-step nearest-neighbor matching combined with difference-in-differences shows that vertical cartels raise retail prices and retail margins by more than twice as much as horizontal cartels, while wholesale margins increase only modestly.
-The inferred bargaining weights indicate that wholesalers capture roughly 70\% of monopoly rents, yet retailers are the main beneficiaries of moving from horizontal to vertical collusion.
-The results challenge the view that vertical coordination is typically benign because it solves double marginalization and suggest that vertical cartels can generate substantially greater consumer harm.
+Abstract: This paper studies how wholesaler participation affects cartel outcomes.
+I extend a capacity-constrained cartel model to allow upstream wholesalers to join a downstream retail cartel, discriminate in wholesale prices, and bargaining over the division of monopoly rents.
+Vertical collusion becomes fully inclusive and implements the monopoly price, with negotiated wholesale prices embedding retailer-specific bargaining weights.
+Using a novel station-level panel from the Brazilian gasoline market and eight cartel cases, I show that vertical cartels raise retail prices and margins by roughly three times as horizontal cartels, while wholesale margins increase only modestly.
+The inferred bargaining weights indicate that wholesalers capture most monopoly rents, yet retailers gain disproportionately from vertical collusion.
+The results challenge the view that vertical coordination is typically benign for the consumers and show that vertical cartels can generate substantially greater consumer harm.

 Works in Progress